lesiasemenova/lesiasemenova.github.io/_pages/3_teaching.md

     <li>When should we prefer inherently interpretable models over post-hoc explanations?</li>
     <li>What do popular methods like SHAP or LIME actually guarantee and what do they not?</li>
     <li>How do explanations interact with robustness, fairness, or privacy?</li>
+    <li>How do we move from treating models as black boxes toward mechanistic interpretability and circuit-level understanding?</li>
     <li>What does “understanding” mean for large language models and other generative systems?</li>
     <li>How should understadability be evaluated, and for whom?</li>
   </ul>